fraggerfox/din-port/README.md

 You can find the DIN Is Noise [here][1]

-NOTE: This has not yet been committed to the ports repository.

 NOTE: If you would like to compile DIN version 29, checkout the tag `din-29`

 Installation